How Long to Cook a 22 lb Turkey at 325°F (Quick Answer)

 Plan on 15-17 minutes of cooking time for each pound of an unstuffed turkey.
 Estimate 15 minutes if your turkey is brined because it cooks slightly faster.

-As a good starting point, you can expect to cook a 22-pound turkey for 5 to 5 1/2 hours at 325°F.
+That means you can expect to cook a 22-pound turkey for 5 to 5 1/2 hours at 325°F.

-Note: allow your whole bird to sit at room temperature for 1-2 hours prior to roasting.
+Note: Allow your whole bird to sit at room temperature for 1-2 hours prior to roasting.
 Ideally, it will be somewhere around 30-35°F when it goes into the oven (keep it below the danger zone of 40°F).
 It will cook more evenly and quickly if you allow it to rest at room temperature.

 Don’t forget to let the turkey rest on a platter or cutting board to allow for carryover cooking and to let the bird reabsorb the juices.